-- BIKE REPAIR KIT ample for common road repair on standard Mt.
-Bikes.
+- BIKE REPAIR KIT sufficient for common road repairs on standard mountain bikes.
 If your bike has nonstandard components, come prepared.

 Please remember to keep your gear light and compact.
 The less you bring, the happier you will be.
 Please limit gear to no more than 15–20 lbs.